How do I post an incident update on my status page?

 Subscribers (see the next section) are notified automatically.
 Visitors on your status page see the update prominently at the top of the page.

-- Investigating: "We're seeing elevated error rates and looking into it."
+- High: "We're seeing elevated error rates and are looking into it."

-- Identified: "Root cause identified as a database replica failure, failing over now."
+- Warning: "Root cause identified as a database replica failure.
+Failing over now, some requests may still error."

-- Monitoring: "The failover completed, we're watching for any remaining errors."
+- Info: "The failover completed.
+We're watching for any remaining errors."

 - Resolved: "The issue is fully resolved.
 Apologies for the disruption."

-Each update appends to the same incident, so the full timeline is visible to visitors after the fact.
+Each update appends to the same page, so the full history stays visible to visitors after the fact.

 Scheduled maintenance

-For planned work, use the Scheduled status instead of Investigating.
+For planned work, use the Scheduled severity.
 You can post the update days or weeks in advance so subscribers see it before the work begins.

 Posting status page updates through the API